NATIONAL SUPERVISION GROUPS (entirely on zoom)

 |12th May 2022||19th May 2022|

 |7th July 2022||14th July 2022|

-My clinical experience includes working with groups, children, young people and parents or carers, across various school settings, both primary and secondary and within CAMHs.
-I have experienced a variety of complex presenting issues and emotional or behavioural difficulties and I am particularly interested in the impact of trauma on attachment and developmental systems.
+My clinical experience involves working with groups, children, young people, parents and school staff.
+My practice covers a variety of complex presenting issues and emotional or behavioural difficulties and I am particularly interested in the impact of trauma on attachment and developmental systems.